How Often Do I Need an Eye Exam?

 Age 6 – Age 17

 Children should receive an eye exam before they enter first grade and then once each year throughout school.
-Vision changes rapidly as children grow and develop, which means that even if their vision is fine one year, it may change over the next 12 months, and they may need eyeglasses or contact lenses to see clearly.
-1 in 4 children with a correctible refractive error does not have it corrected properly [1], and since so much of what is learned in school is processed visually, this puts them at a disadvantage.
+Vision changes rapidly as children grow and develop.
+Even if their vision is fine one year, it may change over the next 12 months, and they may need eyeglasses or contact lenses to see clearly.
+One in four children with a correctible refractive error do not have it corrected properly [1], and since so much of what is learned in school is processed visually, this puts them at a disadvantage.

 How Often Should Adults Get an Eye Exam?

-Comprehensive eye exams are about more than good vision.
+Eye exams are about more than good vision.
 We assess your eye health, screen for eye diseases, and can spot systemic issues of which you may not be aware.
-Some eye diseases which lead to vision loss or blindness have little to no obvious symptoms in the early stages, and the only way to catch them is through a comprehensive eye exam.
+Some eye diseases that lead to vision loss or blindness have little to no obvious symptoms in the early stages, and the only way to catch them is through an eye exam.

-Protect your eye health and vision though regular comprehensive eye exams.
+Protect your eye health and vision through regular eye exams.
+Contact us today to schedule an eye exam in Gonzales for you or your child.

 [1] Prevent Blindness